openworm/org.geppetto.docs/source/geppettomodel.md

 Introductory documentation for EMF can be found at the [eclipse project website](http://www.eclipse.org/modeling/emf/docs/?).

-**Main concepts**
+## Main concepts

+Every project that is loaded in Geppetto has a **Geppetto model** associated to it.
+In other words, Geppetto translates the project specific data into a model with fully typed object descriptions.
+When the frontends loads a project, the model is loaded, the declared variables are instantiated with the default values which are specified in the model.
+The model comes with a full-featured reflection mechanism, which allows to inspect and instantiate values through the Meta-Model specification.

+### Geppetto Meta-Model
+The Geppetto Meta-Model is a description of what can be found inside a Geppetto model, hence the "Meta".
+The main concepts to
+understand from the Geppetto Meta-Model are **Type**, **Variable** and **Value**, and they will be familiar to pretty much every developer.
+A Geppetto model defines variables, which at some point will be instantiated;
+each variable has a value and a type.
+With the use of composite types we can define complex data structures.

+#### Type
+A ***Type***
-Every project that is loaded in Geppetto has a Geppetto model associated to it.
-The Geppetto Meta-Model is simply a description of what can be found inside a Geppetto model, hence the "Meta".
-The main concepts to understand from the Geppetto Meta-Model are Type, Variable and Value, and they will be familiar to pretty much every developer.
-A Type represents the structure of an entity and therefore defines something that can be associated to one of multiple variables.
-In modern programming languages this same concept is often referred to as Class.
-There are different kinds of types defined in the Geppetto meta-model; the CompositeType allows the developer to specify structured types which contain one or more variables inside it.
-A variable represents an instance of a given type.
+represents the structure of an entity and therefore defines something that can be associated to one of multiple variables.
+In modern programming languages this same concept is often referred to as ***Class***.

+There are
+different build-in types defined in the Geppetto Meta-Model; the **CompositeType** allows the developer to specify structured types which contain one or more variables inside it.

+Each type is registered into a geppetto **library**.

+#### Variable
+A variable represents an
+instance of a given type.
 This concept exists in every programming language.
-Geppetto allows a variable to instantiate one or multiple types, a feature that makes it possible to support multi-scale definitions (imagine a variable that at one scale is defined simply as a parameter and at another scale is mapped to a whole computational model with sophisticated dynamics).
+Every variable knows its type and initial value.

+#### Value
 A value is something that can be assigned to a variable or to a type (the default value) a concept that once again exists in every programming language.
 There are different kinds of values defined in the Geppetto meta-model and every existing type has pretty much a corresponding value defined.

+### Model at runtime

+The Geppetto model is created on the backend from a EMF specification file (xmi) or it can be generated on the fly from possibly any file type through a specific **Model Interpreter**.

+Upon receiving a Geppetto Model from the backend, when loading a given Geppetto Project, the frontend will instantiate it.

+Instantiated Geppetto Types are mapped to JavaScript objects (e.g. a population of one cell Type would become a JavaScript array containing Instances of that Type) and augmented with specific Capabilities which confer on them the ability to be accessed via a specific API.

+#### Instances

+Variables are defined with a type and a default value.
+When the Geppetto model is loaded on the frontend its top-level variables are instantiated (we don't have instances in the backend side).
+Every instance knows its value and variable, each variable knows its type(s).
+A type in turn may have variables (as is the case of CompositeType) that can be instantiated.
+The instantiation of inner variables is done on demand on runtime when needed.

+For example, let's start from a model having a top level variable x of type T. The type T is a CompositeType defining the variables t1 and t2.
+When the model is loaded we will have an instance called `x` on our Geppetto runtime.
+So we can:
+* Use that instance `x` in the Geppetto console
+* Access the instance through the global Javascript variable `x`
+* Use the instance sub variables through `x.t1`, `x.t2` from the Geppetto console
+* Access the instance from Javascript through `Instances.getInstance('x')`
+* Access the instance from Javascript through `Instances.getInstance('x.t1')`

+Note that we are not guaranteed to access `x.t1` from Javascript until `Instances.getInstance('x.t1')` is invoked: sub instances are created on demand.

+#### Capabilities
+The client will inject *Capabilities* to an instance depending on their type.
+A capability will confer to the Javascript object an API to interact with the specifics of its type.
+Thus we have type-specific methods as in OOP languages.

+So, for instance, if a Model Interpreter in the backend defined a custom Type including a State Variable, upon instantiation in the frontend, this would become a JavaScript object with an injected StateVariableCapability containing methods specific for state variables, e.g. getUnit(), getInitialValue(), etc.

+This has the advantage of giving developers the ability to build UI components that can interact with the Geppetto Model in an object-oriented way, and allow all the user operations to be fully scriptable, reproducible and testable (e.g. a UI button designed to plot a state variable would call `Plot.plotData(myStateVariable.getTimeSeries()`).
+The same principles apply when a custom Type defining a cell morphology (Values like Sphere and Cylinder are available to this end in the Geppetto Model Abstraction) is sent to the frontend and passed to the 3D Canvas component using its API for display.

+#### Instances and UI Components: behaviours
+Some UI component are initialized from instances and use their knowledge of the types and the capabilities to initialize the visualization or other behaviours.

+* **ControlPanel**: loads by default all Instances of type VisualType
+* **Canvas**: shows Instances of type VisualType on the 3D Canvas

+[comment]: <> (TO be completed)

+## Working on the backend
-These are the main concepts to understand.
-Let's have a look at some examples that will show how the model abstraction can be used in practice.
+Let's have a look at some
+examples that will show how the model abstraction can be used in practice.
 In these examples we will use the JAVA API that is generated for us by EMF to create the models.

-***Creating a cell***
+### Creating a cell

 Let's say we want to create a simple type that represents a biological cell.
 What would we need to do?